Despite the enduring romance of the rags-to-riches success story, many entrepreneurs have at least some help when building their startup.

-- Have as close to a precise loan amount in mind as possible before applying for a business loan, and know exactly how you’ll invest that funding into your business
+- Have as close to a precise dollar amount in mind as possible before applying for a business loan, and know exactly how you’ll invest that funding into your business.

 - Consider discussing your plans with a financial adviser in your community to learn more about types of business financing

 In uncertain times, some financial support can go a long way.
 Shopify Capital helps you get funding based on your history with Shopify and skip lengthy application processes.

 How can a beginner get a business loan?

 - Calculate how much you need.

 What are the chances of getting a small business loan?